-Paragraph Action Agency Responsible Timeframe 3.4.9 MLMD, MCI, MCSS 1996-1997 3.4.7 The National Employment Bureau will be strengthened to enable it to develop a sound information base on employment trends and labour market developments.
-MLMD 1996-1998 3.4.7 In collaboration with private sector representatives and labour organisations the Government will undertake a national employment review and policy formulation.
-MLMD 1996-1998 3.4.10 Non-formal vocational and technical training being offered through the Directorate of Industrial Training (DIT) will be strengthened through greater involvement of the private sector in policy formulation and curricula development.
+Paragraph Action Agency Timeframe Responsible 3.4.9 Į MLMD, 1996-1997 to the private sector to encourage the full MCI, participation of women in the economic development MCSS of Kenya.
+3.4.7 The National Employment Bureau will be MLMD 1996-1998 strengthened to enable it to develop a sound information base on employment trends and labour market developments.
+3.4.7 In collaboration with private sector representatives MLMD 1996-1998 and labour organisations the Government will undertake a national employment review and policy formulation.
+3.4.10 Non-formal vocational and technical training being MCI, 1996-1998 offered through the Directorate of Industrial Training MOF (DIT) will be strengthened through greater involvement of the private sector in policy ĺ formulation and curricula development.
 DIT will be converted into a fully autonomous organisation to provide the required flexibility.
 Government will review the current training levy in order to boost training provision and broaden its scope to include the informal sector.
-MCI, MOF 1996-1998

-Paragraph Action 0 , Timeframe Responsible 1 3.4.10 All tertiary education curricula will be reviewed and modified to reflect labour market realities, that a large number of graduates will have to base their income on self-employment in the urban and rural informal sectors.
+Paragraph Agency Timeframe Responsible 3.4.10 All tertiary education curricula will be reviewed and modified to reflect labour market realities, that a large number of graduates will have to base their income on self-employment in the urban and rural informal sectors.
 MEd 1996-1998 3.4.10 Government will offer "second chance" places for dropouts to improve their literacy, numeracy and offer them short, job-specific training commensurate with their educational achievements.
-MEd 1996-1998 3.4.10 Government will improve the effectiveness and efficiency of Training Institutions to provide skills needed at the local level and to develop selected TI. into centers of excellence to provide skills needed nationally.
-MRTTT, MLMD 1996-1998 3.4.10 Government, in collaboration with the private sector, will strengthen existing public Research and training institutes through curricula development and improved facilities.
+MEd 1996-1998 3.4.10 Government will improve me offeeth eness and MRTTT, MLMD 1996-1998 3.4.10 institutes through curricula development and improved facilities.
 MLMD, MEd, MRTTT 1996-2000 3.4.10 Government policy on technical education and training remains as contained in the Sessional Paper No 8 of 1988 on Manpower Training for the next Decade and Beyond.
 However the higher level of performance and productivity demanded by the competitive environment, demands that close collaboration between training institutions and employers of labour be established so that the level of mismatch between output of graduates and the skill demands of the job market can be bridged.
-MLMD, MRTTT 1996-2000 3.4.10 The Government will launch a concerted effort to reduce illiteracy by half by the turn of the century and to reduce regional disparities.
-MEd 1996-2000 Formal pre-employment vocational and technical training offered at technical institutes and national polytechnics will be expanded and the nature of training improved to better reflect actual skills demand as identified through private sector consultation and input.
-MEd, MRTTT 1996-2000 guidance to ensure that expectations are in line with market realities.
-1996-2000 A labour market information system will be created to reach all districts.
+1996-2000 3.4.10 The Government will launch a concerted effort to reduce illiteracy by half by the turn of the century and to reduce regional disparities.
+MEd 1996-2000 3.4.10 Formal pre-employment vocational and technical training offered at technical institutes and national polytechnics will be expanded and the nature of training improved to better reflect actual skills demand as identified through private sector consultation and input.
+MEd, MRTTT 1996-2000 3.4.10 Government will strengthen school leaver career guidance to ensure that expectations are in line with market realities.
+MEd 1996-2000 3.4.10 A labour market information system will be created to reach all districts.
 MLMD 2002-2005

-Paragraph 0 0 Timeframe Responsible Women, and especially girls from ASAL areas, will be accorded affirmative action through quota systems and bursaries and will be encouraged to undertake training in non-traditional female occupations.
-1998-2005 3.4.10 Educational and training programmes for the disabled will be strengthened as well as remedial education for street children.
-1 1997-2005
+Paragraph I .
+1 Timeframe Responsible Women, and especially girls from ASAL areas, will be accorded affirmative action through quota systems and bursaries and will be encouraged to undertake training in non-traditional female occupations.
+MEd 1998-2005 Educational and training programmes for the disabled will be strengthened as well as remedial education for street children. i e 1997-2005